After 113 years, Ballard Transfer hoists its last load

 The original company — Ballard Livery & Transfer, on Leary Way — was one of numerous firms that arose to serve the flood of immigrants — and their cargoes — pouring into Seattle after the 1897 Alaskan gold strike.

 By the 1920s, owner A.J.
-Boyd was running one of the area’s largest moving companies, with 10 horse-drawn wagons and two daily runs between Ballard, then still an independent city, and Seattle.
+Boyd was running one of the area’s largest moving companies, with 10 horse-drawn wagons and two daily runs between Ballard and Seattle.

 In 1930, the company was purchased by Dave Miller’s grandfather, Scott Miller, himself a Seattle newcomer, looking to expand his own moving company, Fremont Transfer.

-Note: An earlier version of this article incorrectly indicated that Ballard was still an independent city in the 1920s.
-Ballard was annexed by Seattle in 1907